KMartin0013/Slepian_ocean_add-on/README.md

 Please cite our work and the foundational work by C. Harig and F. J. Simons as appropriate if you find this package useful.

 Harig, Christopher and Frederik J. Simons.
-Mapping Greeenland's mass loss in space and time.
+Mapping Greenland's mass loss in space and time.
 <i>Proc.
 Natl.
 Acad.
 Sc.</i>, 109(49), 19934-19937, 2012.
 doi:https://doi.org/10.1073/pnas.1206785109